immortalcatz/ProjectFluxGear/README.md

 * CoFH Core version
 * Thermal Foundation version
 * Thermal Expansion version
-* Magnequasar Core Version
+* Flux Gear Core Version
-* Thermal Tinkerer version
+* Project Flux Gear version
 * Versions of any mods potentially related to the issue
 * Any relevant screenshots are greatly appreciated.
 * For crashes: